risk-first/website/risks/Agency-Risk.md

 ## Agency Elsewhere

 In the examples above, we've looked at hierarchy of goals for _most people_.
-It doesn't always play out like this and the structure is quite fluid:
+It doesn't always play out like this and the structure is quite fluid.
+Some examples:

- - In 2018 As a 15-year-old, [Greta Thunberg](https://en.wikipedia.org/wiki/Greta_Thunberg) gave up her education goals to campaign outside parliament in Sweden.
+ - In 2018, a 15-year-old [Greta Thunberg](https://en.wikipedia.org/wiki/Greta_Thunberg) gave up her education goals to campaign outside parliament in Sweden.
+She is now widely recognised as a key figure in climate activism.
- - Steve Jobs, despite being recognised as providing some amazing gifts to the world in the form of Apple Computers, was a self-confessed [terrible father](https://en.wikipedia.org/wiki/Steve_Jobs#Family) and [failed to look after himself when diagnosed with cancer](https://en.wikipedia.org/wiki/Steve_Jobs#Health_problems).
+ - Steve Jobs, despite designing amazing hardware at Apple Computers, was a self-confessed [terrible father](https://en.wikipedia.org/wiki/Steve_Jobs#Family) and [failed to look after himself when diagnosed with cancer](https://en.wikipedia.org/wiki/Steve_Jobs#Health_problems).
- - Soldiers often form very close bonds due to their reliance on each other for survival, akin to family members (_brothers in arms_).
+ - Less specifically, soldiers often form very close bonds due to their reliance on each other for survival, akin to family members (_brothers in arms_).

 ### Animals